scalar-labs/scalardb/docs/backup-restore.md

 For example, if replication is properly set to 3 and only the data of one of the nodes in a cluster is lost, we don't need a transactionally-consistent backup because the node can be recovered with a normal (transactionally-inconsistent) snapshot and the repair mechanism.
 However, if the quorum of nodes of a cluster loses their data, we need a transactionally-consistent backup to restore the cluster to a certain transactionally-consistent point.

 The easiest way to take a transactionally-consistent backup for Scalar DB on Cassandra is to stop a cluster, take the snapshots of all the nodes of the cluster, and start the cluster.
-If you implement [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface properly in your application, you can easily pause the application without losing on-going transactions.
+If you implement [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface properly in your application, you can easily pause the application without losing ongoing transactions.

 To minimize mistakes when doing backup and restore operations, it is recommended to use [Cassy](https://github.com/scalar-labs/cassy).
 Cassy is also integrated with `scalar-admin` so it can issue a pause request to the application of a Cassandra cluster.